hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/built-in-fields.md

 ### Single checkbox custom component for checkbox label

-When using a custom component for the checkbox label, either by passing `checkBoxLabelComponent` to the field.
+You can use a custom component for the checkbox label by passing `checkBoxLabelComponent` to the field.
 The component passed will then be rendered in place of the standard label element for each option.

 The object passed must take the following form.